Trui Hanoulle and Iris Heiremans about to enter Iran on their Yamaha XT 500’s in 1999

 The project consists of portraits, interviews, context stories, audio recordings and short videos of these trailblazers.

-By the end of 2026, the project will become a BOOK published by Borgerhoff & Lamberigts (in Dutch, my native language) as Baanbrekers or De straat is van ons (title to be decided).
+End of May 2026, the project will become a BOOK published by Borgerhoff & Lamberigts (in Dutch, my native language) as Baanbreeksters — rijdende, varende, vliegende vrouwen die de wereld veranderen (= Trailblazers — riding, sailing, flying women who change the world).

-Goal is to publish it also in German as Wegbereiterinnen, and in English (with an Indian publisher) as Trailblazers.
+Goal is to publish it also in German as Wegbereiterinnen, in Italian as Rompi-pista (still tossing with the title) and in English as Trailblazers (possibly with an Indian publisher).
 For French a good friend found this perfect title: Rebelles de la route.

-Recently there was the large exhibition Baanbrekers / Trailblazers in the Concertgebouw (Concerthall) of Bruges, Belgium, from 9 November 2024 to 2 February 2025.
+— For 3 months in 2024-2025, there was the large exhibition Baanbrekers / Trailblazers in the Concertgebouw (Concerthall) of Bruges, Belgium.

-32 large scale portraits (on two floors), 3 audio stories (in Dutch), archive material of some women, and a ‘making of’-video.
+32 large scale portraits, 3 audio stories (in Dutch), archive material of some women, and a ‘making of’-video.

-[ on the exhibition link you can see the full ‘making of’-video and listen to the 3 audio stories ]
+[ on the exhibition link you will find a ‘making of’-video + 3 audio stories ]

 Trui Hanoulle is a photographer, storyteller, graphic designer, writer, motorbiker, traveller, feminist, queer and coffeeholic.

-Move she does / Baanbrekers / Trailblazers is her own initiative and creation, financed independently of any media or other agenda.
+Move she does / Baanbreeksters / Trailblazers is her own initiative and creation, financed independently of any media or other agenda.

 Here are the very first portraits I made for the project, of Elke Maria Löhnerz, a passionate motorbiker, rally car racer, sailor, epee fighter, teacher.
 I made her story back in January 2022 in Germany close to the Polish border.